3 Things No One Tells You About Getting a Literary Agent

 You'll also be limiting yourself to only that set of publishers.
 On rare occasions, big publishers will open up a small window of time when they accept submissions directly from writers.
 This is almost always in underrepresented groups, groups of people who are not typically published, but that's not very common and it's only for a month or two here and there.

-So what is a literary agent?
+So what does a book agent do?
 A literary agent is the person who's going to send your book out to publishers and get you a book deal.
 Think of them like a matchmaker for your book.

 For me, getting an agent was the hardest part of my entire writing career.
 I tell you this to say, this is the uphill part, this is the part that takes months, sometimes even years.